Rheyhan/Proyek-TSA/README.md

 This shit is subjected for jakarta flood prediction model

-Dukun Hujan™ is a **DNN Model** to predict flood on specific area in Jakarta
+Dukun Hujan™ is a **DNN Model** to predict flood on specific area in Jakarta.

 Disclaimer: **FOR EDUCATIONAL PURPOSE ONLY!
 The contributors do not assume any responsibility for the use of this model.
 Also don't do illegal sh w/ this 😠.
 We ain't risking ourselves to jail 😭.**